-Let’s start with what the Googlebot is, plus the difference between indexing and crawling.
+Let’s start with Googlebot and the difference between indexing and crawling.

-Indexing is the processing of the information gathered by the Googlebot from its crawling activities.
-Once documents are processed, they are added to Google’s searchable index if they are determined to be quality content.
+Indexing is processing the information the Googlebot gathers from its crawling activities.
+Once documents are processed, they are added to Google’s searchable index if they are quality content.

 So how does Google find new information?
-It uses webpages saved from previous crawls as a starting point and combines sitemap data submitted by webmasters.
+It uses webpages saved from previous crawls as a starting point and combines sitemap data webmasters submit.

 Though this description is a lot like saying: Cars move because you press on the gas pedal.

-Within each of those processes there are ways of optimizing your site structure and content to more efficiently allow Googlebots to crawl and index your web pages.
+Within each process, you can optimize your site structure and content to more efficiently allow Google bots to crawl and index your web pages.

 4. Help Google Index Your Site Faster

-If your website is serving an audience in a local market then you can expect slower updates.
-The examples above was for a news site that routinely published two to three 1,500 word articles every day.
+If your website is serving an audience in a local market, then you can expect slower updates.
+The examples above were for a news site that routinely published two to three 1,500-word articles daily.

-Below are a four tips to help your site index into Google faster.
+Below are four tips to help your site index into Google faster.

 2. Fetch It: If you have recently made changes to your website, you can ask Google to fetch it.

-4. Create Sitemaps: You can also assist Google in finding your content by creating Sitemaps and submitting them in your Google Webmaster account.
-Sitemaps are link maps that plot out and list all of the content of your website for Googlebots.
+4. Create Sitemaps: You can also assist Google in finding your content by creating Sitemaps and submitting them to your Google Webmaster account.
+Sitemaps are link maps that plot out and list your website’s content for Google bots.